Project Redwood: Proof PM did plan to scrap new HS2 line

 The government’s proposal to axe the second phase of HS2 has been given its own special codename – but No 10 is now reconsidering the plan after being “spooked” by the backlash to The Independent’s revelations.

-It can be revealed that secret documents – entitled ‘Project Redwood’ – outlining the cost benefit of ditching the rail project’s Birmingham to Manchester leg were drawn up for a face to face meeting between Rishi Sunak and Jeremy Hunt last week.
+It can be revealed that secret documents – entitled “Project Redwood” – outlining the cost benefit of ditching the rail project’s Birmingham to Manchester leg were drawn up for a face to face meeting between Rishi Sunak and Jeremy Hunt last week.

 Although £2.3bn has already been spent on the second phase on construction, the Redwood solution suggested £34bn would be saved by abandoning any future plans.